curl/everything-curl/usingcurl/uploads.md

     curl -T uploadthis http://example.com/

-## FTP uploads
+## FTP and SFTP uploads

-Working with FTP, you get to see the remote file system you are accessing.
+Working with FTP and SFTP, you get to see the remote file system you are accessing.
 You tell the server exactly in which directory you want the upload to be placed and which filename to use.
 If you specify the upload URL with a trailing slash, curl appends the locally used filename to the URL and then that becomes the filename used when stored remotely: